hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 While we are not prescriptive about what goes into a cell, there are some best practices to consider:

 - We recommended keeping data within a column to one data type.
-Using more than one data type makes sorting almost impossible.
+Using more than one data type makes sorting difficult.
-- While it‘s possible to change the text style/color within a cell, we recommended only using Helios font styles.
+- While changing the text style/color within a cell is possible, we recommend only using Helios font styles and colors.